 When to Use It: According to the Cochrane Handbook, "an important step in a systematic review is the thoughtful consideration of whether it is appropriate to combine the numerical results of all, or perhaps some, of the studies.
 Such a meta-analysis yields an overall statistic (together with its confidence interval) that summarizes the effectiveness of an experimental intervention compared with a comparator intervention" (section 10.2).

-Conducting meta-analyses can have the following benefits as according to Deeks et al. (2019, section 10.2):
+Conducting meta-analyses can have the following benefits, according to Deeks et al. (2019, section 10.2):

 The following resource provides further support on conducting a meta-analysis.